 1. Open an account and get approved for options trading

 After opening an account and funding it, you must be approved for trading options before you can begin trading advanced derivatives like options or futures.
 This usually involves answering a few questions that demonstrate you understand the risks involved in trading these complex instruments.
 There are multiple options levels, and the higher the level you’re approved for, the riskier options bets you will be allowed to make.
-For beginners, option level 1 is all that’s needed - it will allow you to trade options and use the most common strategies.
+For beginner investors, option level 1 is all that’s needed - it will allow you to trade options and use the most common strategies.

 warningImportant note: